-Practically 7 out of every 10 persons with a smartphone in Nigeria today has WhatsApp installed.
-WhatsApp, is a social messaging platform acquired by Facebook for $19bn in 2014, is arguably the world’s fastest-growing communication app.
-As of 2017 according to Statista Whatsapp have over 1.3 billion monthly active users.
+Practically 7 out of every 10 persons with a smartphone in Nigeria today have WhatsApp installed.
+WhatsApp, a social messaging platform acquired by Facebook for $19bn in 2014, is arguably the world’s fastest-growing communication app.
+As of 2022, according to Statista, Whatsapp has over 2 billion, monthly active users.

-If you think WhatsApp is limited to only sending text messages, you’re wrong.
-Today, people spend more time on WhatsApp than on their personal social media profiles.
-In Nigeria today, WhatsApp is more popular than Facebook and even my GrandMa is on WhatsApp now.
+You’re wrong if you think WhatsApp is limited to only sending text messages.
+Today, people spend more time on WhatsApp than their personal social media profiles.
+In Nigeria today, WhatsApp is more popular than Facebook, and even my GrandMa is on WhatsApp now.
 It has already replaced SMS and fast becoming our primary mode of communication.

 While most users are more concerned about using WhatsApp for communication, it can also be leveraged as a marketing tool for small businesses.
-In this post, we shared so basic tips on how to sell and get paid using WhatsApp.
+In this post, we shared some essential tips on how to sell and get paid using WhatsApp.

 How to sell on WhatsApp?